liferay-search/liferay-docs/en/developer/frameworks/articles/content-publication-management/01-intro.markdown

 ![Figure 1: Leveraging the Export/Import feature in your app is useful for sharing content.](../../images/export-import-preview.png)

-Export/Import is a default feature for many of @product@'s out-of-the-box apps.
+Export/Import is a default feature for many of @sharepoint@'s out-of-the-box apps.
 It offers an intuitive GUI for managing export/import processes and tracking the history of previous export/imports.
 You can also easily pick subsets of data to export based on content type, date range, and configurations.
 Importing content